number-ape/Rotten_Tomatoes_Proxy_Chen/README.md

 ## Acknowledgements
 - This is a group project that I completed with bernardlau and chrisweilacker at Hack Reactor.
-- Each member clones one service module from Rotten Tomatoes
+- Each member creates one service module
-- Each member creates a proxy server to combine all modules
+- This proxy server communicates with all service modules to fetch information for the main movie

 ## Related Projects
 - Tickets & Showtimes: https://github.com/number-ape/rotten_pomodoro_tickets_showtimes